clayton-aldern/co2-bot/README.md

 The production bot runs on an EC2 instance, but you could also schedule it to run in the terminal with `crontab` and `Rscript`, e.g.:

 ```
+% crontab -e
-30 8 * * * /path/to/Rscript /path/to/tweet-it.R  # to run the bot at 8:30am every day
+% 30 8 * * * /path/to/Rscript /path/to/tweet-it.R  # to run the bot at 8:30am every day
 ```

 ![example chart](https://github.com/clayton-aldern/co2-bot/blob/master/figures/co2-2020-03-10.png)